gloxec/CrossC2/README.md

 > Create listener and copy key:

 For some reasons, only HTTPS beacon is currently supported.
-`C2Profile dynamic analysis will be supported in the future`

 **Copy `.cobaltstrike.beacon_keys` from the cs directory on the server to the local directory.**